awsdocs/aws-doc-sdk-examples/applications/feedback_sentiment_analyzer/SPECIFICATION.md

 This document explains:

-- Application inputs and outputs
+- Application inputs and outputs.
-- Underlying AWS components and their configurations
+- Underlying AWS components and their configurations.
-- Key cross-service integration details
+- Key cross-service integration details.

 See the [README.md](README.md) for an introduction to FSA.